sharmar0790/dot-tod/_posts/docker/2023-09-24-docker-networking.md

 Let's start

 ## bridge
-Bridge network is the Link layer device which forwards the all the traffic between network segments.
+Bridge network is the Link layer device which forwards all the traffic between network segments.
 Docker uses a software based bridge networking device.

 Bridge networking allows container to communicate with each other which are connected to the same bridge network.
 This also isolate these containers from outside which are not connected to the same bridge network.

-here, the idea is if we want to group together some containers and do not want them to be accesses by others' container on the same host then we can spin up all thoese containers under a bridge network.
+Here, the idea is if we want to group together some containers and do not want them to be accesses by others' container on the same host then we can spin up all these containers under a bridge network.

 We can create multiple bridge network, so container belongs to network bridge-A will not be able to those connected to network bridge-B.

 This is de-facto default network type.
-When we do not provide any network by `--network` flags during `dockwer run` command, then docker by default create the container in `bridge` host.
+When we do not provide any network by `--network` flags during `docker run` command, then docker by default create the container in `bridge` host.

 `docker run --rm -d --network bridge --name my_nginx nginx`